inkVerb/VIP/501/Lesson-10.md

 1. Browse files in ~/School/VIP/501/test_uploads/
 2. Drag files into the area: *"Drop to upload!"*
 3. Check the dropzone_uploads directory:$ `ls web/dropzone_uploads`
-4. Repeat these steps with many files, including fake and disallowed
+4. Repeat these steps with many files, including fake and disallowed; not all files will work, some only partially

+- If you drag some file types, like .wma, .mkv, .flv, etc, your browser may ask what to do with it, but most files should behave normally
+- If you drag multiple files, you will get an AJAX response in the Dropzone area and in the JavaScript browser message, but there won't actually be any files uploaded to the `dropzone_uploads` folder

 | **31** :$